lesfleursdelanuitdev/ligneous-gedcom/docs/diff.md

 ## Overview

-The GEDCOM diff system performs semantic comparison of two GEDCOM files, identifying differences at a meaningful level rather than simple line-by-line text comparison.
+The GEDCOM Diff system provides semantic comparison of GEDCOM files, identifying differences at a meaningful level rather than simple line-by-line text comparison.
 It understands GEDCOM structure and reports changes in terms of added/removed records, modified fields, relationship changes, and structural differences.

-The system also tracks change history, recording when, what, and optionally who made each change.
+The system also tracks **change history**, recording who, when, and what changed for each modification.

+---

 ## Features

-- **Semantic Understanding**: Understands GEDCOM structure, not just text
+### Core Capabilities

+- **Record-Level Comparison**: Detect added, removed, and modified records
+- **Field-Level Comparison**: Identify specific field changes (names, dates, places, etc.)
+- **Semantic Equivalence**: Understand that "1800" ≈ "ABT 1800" (within tolerance)
+- **Relationship Tracking**: Detect family structure changes
+- **Change History**: Track when and what changed with timestamps
 - **Multiple Matching Strategies**: XREF-based, content-based, or hybrid
-- **Field-Level Comparison**: Detailed field-by-field changes
-- **Semantic Equivalence**: Recognizes equivalent values (e.g., "1800" ≈ "ABT 1800")
-- **Change History Tracking**: Records timestamp, field, and values for each change
-- **Multiple Output Formats**: Text, JSON (coming soon), HTML (coming soon)
+- **Multiple Output Formats**: Text reports (JSON/HTML coming soon)

-- **Performance Optimized**: Fast comparison with indexing
+---

 ## Installation

-The diff system is part of the `pkg/gedcom/diff` package:
+The diff package is part of the main gedcom-go module:

 ```go
 import "github.com/lesfleursdelanuitdev/gedcom-go/pkg/gedcom/diff"
 ```

+---

 ## Quick Start